Left: Monica, 51, living with diabetes.

 - Tap into local healthcare resources that support your well-being

-With the appropriate knowledge and resources, we can take control of our health and help minimize the impact of COVID-19 on our community.
+With the appropriate knowledge and resources, you can take control of your health and help minimize the impact of COVID‑19.

-Black Americans are 4 times more likely to be hospitalized from COVID-19
+Black Americans are more likely to be hospitalized from COVID-19

-COVID-19 can spread even if you have no symptoms.4 People can spread COVID-19 even if they are asymptomatic or before they develop symptoms.
-The list to the right shows some of the most common COVID-19 symptoms.5* However, severity and expression of symptoms are unique to each of us.
+COVID-19 can spread even if you have no symptoms.9 People can spread COVID-19 even if they are asymptomatic or before they develop symptoms.
+The list to the right shows some of the most common COVID-19 symptoms.10* However, severity and expression of symptoms are unique to everyone.

 *List does not include all symptoms.